Mixed

 The difference between natural sampling and flat top sampling is that: In natural sampling the analog input is multiplied by a train of uniformly spaced, rectangular pulses.
 While in flat top sampling the top of the samples are flat, this means they have a constant amplitude.

-READ ALSO: What is a mind map for studying?
+READ ALSO: What is the age limit for Foreign Service exam?

 What is sampling frequency of a signal?